utdata/icj-class/bootstrap/bootstrap-class-02.md

 - The class `active` here makes that item bold in the navigation bar to give the reader a visual clue you that you are viewing that specific page from the navigation menu.
 - The attribute `aria-current="page"` denotes to screen readers this is the active link and is important for those who can't "see" the visual clue that the `active` class gives us.

-When building web sites, you should update page navigation to relfect both of those for each pages.
+When building web sites, you should update page navigation to reflect both of those for each pages.

 ## A Jumbotron site header

 Once upon a time (like 2021) Bootstrap had a special header component called a [Jumbotron](https://getbootstrap.com/docs/5.1/examples/jumbotron/).
-With Bootstrap 5's released in May 2021 they got rid of it because you can build a similar display with their existing utility classes, which allows us to introduce  Bootstrap examples along with content and utilites classes.
+With Bootstrap 5's release in May 2021 they got rid of it because you can build a similar display with their existing utility classes, which allows us to introduce  Bootstrap examples along with content and utilites classes.

 First let's take a look at what we are talking about.